coenttb/swift-mailgun-types/README.md

 ## Architecture

-**coenttb-mailgun** is the top-level package in a three-tier architecture:
+**swift-mailgun** is the top-level package in a three-tier architecture:

 ```
 ┌─────────────────────────────────────────────────────────┐
-│                   coenttb-mailgun                       │
+│                   swift-mailgun                       │
 │         (User-facing package with integrations)         │
 │                                                         │
 │  • SwiftUI components & views                           │